burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Basics about Exceptions
 When a program is constructed from separate modules, and especially when these modules are in independently different libraries, it is convenient to divide error handling into two parts:
 * Generation of information about the occurrence of an error situation that cannot be resolved locally.
-* Handling Errors Found Elsewhere
+* Handling Errors found elsewhere.

-*Error handling code can be shorter and more elegant using a return value, but this solution does not scale well.*
+> Error handling code can be shorter and more elegant using a return value, but this solution does not scale well.

-Generally, separating error handling code from "normal" code is a good strategy.
+Generally speaking, separating error handling code from "normal" code is a good strategy.
 Throwing an exception may leave the object in an invalid state.

-Throwing an exception can be a source of memory and other resource leaks.
-It's best to rely on the properties of constructors and destructors and their interactions with exception handling to deal appropriately with an object.
-(Escape from a block by throwing an exception cleans up all created local automatic things in reverse order of creation).
+However, throwing an exception can be a source of memory and other resource leaks.
+It's best to rely on the properties of constructors and destructors and their interactions with exception handling to deal appropriately with objects.

+Escape from a block by throwing an exception cleans up all created local automatically allocated objects in reverse order of creation.
 Writing correct exception-safe code using explicit tries can be a difficult task.

 ## Extra about Exceptions